dovydasgulbinas/dovydasgulbinas.github.io/articles/2017-07-23-adding-more-features-to-hyperion-in-homeassistant.md

 ```
 ## Conclusion

 This guide is a more or less a workaround for running Hyperion effects.
-I saw other people doing similar things to solve this problem but it involved shell script for every Hyperion effect.
+I saw other people doing similar things to solve this problem, but it involved shell script for every Hyperion effect.
 This was due to the fact that `shell_command` functionality was introduced relatively recently to `Homeassistant`.
 I could try extending the feature set and add brightness control but for now it suits my needs.
-Furthermore you could add automation to enable Hyperion only in evenings I actually have done that.
-If you want to see how I did it checkout my  `Homeassistant` config by visiting this [GitHub repo](https://github.com/dovydasgulbinas/Home-AssistantConfig)
+Furthermore, I could add automation to enable Hyperion only in evenings and I actually have done that.
+For more inspiration you can check out my  `Homeassistant` config by visiting this [GitHub repository.](https://github.com/dovydasgulbinas/Home-AssistantConfig)

 ;date: 2017-07-23 18:33:00 +0300
-;tags: homeassistant hyperion
+;tags: Homeassistant Hyperion